About Intumescent Steel Paint

 Application of Intumescent steel paints is very easy.
 You can apply the paint using a brush roller or spray machine.
 Typically brush application is up to 500 microns per coat and spray is 1000 microns per coat.
 It is important that drying times are adhered to before application of the second or third coat to ensure the paint will protect the steel.

-During application a Wet Film Gauge is used to measure the thickness of each coat of paint. these gauges are supplied free of charge to all of our customers.
+During application a Wet Film Gauge is used to measure the thickness of each coat of paint.
+Please request these gauges if you require them.

 Do I need a topcoat?